How to protect your deposit

 What is an inventory?

-An inventory is a quick online questionnaire which allows you to record the condition of your accommodation and furniture when you move in.
+An inventory is a quick online questionnaire that allows you to record the condition of your accommodation and furniture when you move in.
 You’ll be able to confirm details on all aspects of your property, such as whether your toaster is working, not working or missing.
 It will only take 5-10 minutes and our Maintenance Team will respond to any issues the maintenance team deem necessary to repair.

 For more information on the Maintenance Team and response times, please visit this page.